You’ll hear the Gospel

 What is Antioch Community Church?

-In 2008, we launched as a new church plant out of Hope Community Church and the EFCA (see partnerships).
+In 2008, we launched as a new church plant in Minneapolis out of Hope Community Church and the EFCA (see partnerships).
 Our desire is to “ignite a movement of the gospel throughout the Twin Cities and beyond” through sharing the gospel, developing leaders, and planting churches.
 You can read more about what we believe in our Statement of Faith.